 15-Minute At-Home Boxing Workout To Fight Stress

-With people still social distancing and stuck at home in quarantine, the walls to your home or apartment may start to feel like they are caving in.
+With a year of being stuck at home in quarantine and the everyday stresses of life, the walls to your home can sometimes feel like they are caving in.
 Something that can help is getting in a quick 15-minute workout at home to reduce the stress while getting you in shape.